 In 1998, with its continued growth and success, Amalgamated expanded its footprint beyond New York City and opened a full-service branch in Washington, D.C.
 Along with the new millennium came more branch presence as the bank opened a branch in California and increased the size of its branch network in New York City.
 In 2007, the bank moved into new corporate offices at 275 Seventh Avenue.
 Today, we are proud to be a leader in providing banking access to communities that have historically been underserved by the banking system: nearly one-third of our branches are located in areas designated by the New York State Department of Financial Services as Banking Development Districts (BDDs).

 Standing up for the 99%

 Staying true to its ideals in support of the worker and standing up against greed and corruption, Amalgamated became a supporter of the Occupy Wall Street movement in September 2011, and was “the bank for the movement.”
 In its continued quest to enhance shareholder value, Amalgamated filed a lawsuit against News Corporation’s board in 2013 and achieved the largest settlement of a derivative lawsuit for News Corporation's failed board oversight from its hacking scandal.

-Amalgamated expanded into political banking in 2011 gaining as clients dynamic progressive organizations that share its ideals — clients like the Democratic National Committee, the Democratic Governors’ Association, and Demos.
-In a show of support for the workers who were impacted by government shutdown in 2013, the bank acted immediately to set up a program that offered furloughed federal workers an opportunity to get quick credit.
+Amalgamated expanded into political banking in 2011, gaining as clients dynamic progressive organizations that share its ideals — clients like the Democratic National Committee, the Democratic Governors’ Association and Demos (click here to learn more about our impactful clients).
+In a show of support for the workers who were impacted by a government shutdown in 2013, the bank acted immediately to set up a program that offered furloughed federal workers an opportunity to get quick credit.